queso-fuego/amateuros/README.md

 - More C standard library functions/header files: string abstractions, type conversions, other stuff to help out with C code development.
 - Assembler and Compiler for x86 (or x86_64?)code, with a C-like language.
 Possibly making a forth or other languages later on too.
 - Games, or other graphical things.
 Or text based games.
-- Read and use other fonts and font standards, such as PC screen font or some types of regular bitmapped fonts.
+- Read and use other fonts and font standards, such as PC screen font or bdf or other standardized bitmapped fonts.
-- Font editor program, for homemade fonts at least.
+- Font editor program, for homemade bitmapped fonts at least.
 - Implement options/flags for the kernel "shell", and other shell commands.
 Also a way for a user to add shell commands and aliases.
 - Text/bin editor general fixes/improvements
 - A windowing system?
 If the task scheduling and process creation/management gets done
-- Get this thing to run on me old thinkpad, just to say that I can and that it can run on actual hardware
+- Get this thing to run on me old thinkpad, just to prove it can run on actual hardware.
+Then UEFI for the newer computers...

 - Whatever else comes up...